kenny-yan/limejs/lime/guide/6_drawing_engines.md

 # Drawing engine

 One of the most important features of LimeJS is its different rendering engines support.
 It is wrong to call LimeJS a Canvas game framework as Canvas is only one of the lower level technologies supported.
 The lower level methods that have ability to draw to screen are gathered into namespace *lime.Renderer*.
-Different renderers can be switched on any Node with ÕsetRenderer(renderer)Õ method in any time.
+Different renderers can be switched on any Node with *setRenderer(renderer)* method in any time.
 Currently supported renderers in LimeJS are *lime.Renderer.DOM* and *lime.Renderer.CANVAS*.

 ## Why many renderers are required?